 Participate in Through with Chew Week

 Through With Chew (TWC) Week, Feb.
-14-20th, kicks off on Valentine’s Day, so why not mobilize your coalition to encourage your local residents to love themselves and quit using chewing tobacco and snuff?
+14-20th, kicked off on Valentine’s Day.
+Have you mobilized your coalition to encourage your local residents to love themselves and quit using chewing tobacco and snuff?
+In addition, the Great American Spit Out occurs today.
+Share your coalitions’ pictures with us on Facebook.

 The Through With Chew Week campaign’s objective is to educate people about the dangers of smokeless tobacco.